mitogen-hq/mitogen/docs/howitworks.rst

-The pickler active in slave contexts will instantiate any class, however in the master it is initially restricted to only permitting :py:class:`econtext.core.CallError`.
-While not recommended, it is possible to register more using :py:meth:`econtext.master.LocalStream.allow_class`.
+The pickler active in slave contexts will instantiate any class, however in the master it is initially restricted to only permitting :py:class:`CallError <econtext.core.CallError>` and :py:data:`_DEAD
+<econtext.core._DEAD>`.
+While not recommended, it is possible to register more
+using :py:meth:`econtext.master.LocalStream.allow_class`.

-The choice of pickle is one area to be revisited later.
-All accounts suggest it cannot be used securely, however few of those accounts appear to be expert opinions, and none mention any additional attacks that would not be prevented by using a restrictive class whitelist.
+The choice of Pickle is one area to be revisited later.
+All accounts suggest it cannot be used securely, however few of those accounts appear to be expert, and none mention any additional attacks that would not be prevented by using a restrictive class whitelist.

 Use of HMAC